jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 ---
 ## A Final Note

-You just saw how easy it is to create a Java web app at BlueMix and run that app.
+You just saw how easy it is to create a Java web app at Bluemix and run that app.
 With a few clicks, you created a Git repo, loaded it with the example code, and automatically deployed the app.
 In minutes, you changed code and pushed it using the Git command line and the Web IDE, automatically ran a build and deploy, checked the status of the app deployment, and ran the app to show your changes.
 That's all there is to it.

-For those of you who made it this far, we hope this tutorial has given you a feel for how to get started with BlueMix and DevOps Services using Java.
+For those of you who made it this far, we hope this tutorial has given you a feel for how to get started with Bluemix and DevOps Services using Java.
 Lots of details were glossed over, but the documentation links at the start can fill those in.

 Thanks for following along.
 And tell us what you think.
 What did we do well?
 What can we do better?
 Post your comments to our [forum][38] or send us an [email][39].